 4. Two years’ separation with consent

 Where the parties have been separated for at least two years, a divorce can be granted on this basis if the Respondent consents to the divorce.

 5. Five years’ separation without consent

 Where the parties have been separated for at least five years, a divorce can be granted on this basis without the Respondent’s consent.

 Is it time for a change?

 Unfortunately, the current law does not assist those couples who have simply grown apart through no fault of either party and want a divorce before they have been separated for two years.

+The family law system has increasingly encouraged mediation and negotiated agreements in relation to children and financial matters over recent years.
 Hopefully, in due course, our divorce law will catch up with this way of thinking.
 This would enable couples to divorce mutually without blaming each other, assisting them to separate in the most amicable and non-confrontational manner possible.